KarolGala/KarolGala/README.md

 - 👋 Hi, I’m @KarolGala
-- 👀 I’m interested in all kind of code development
+- 👀 I’m interested in all kind of software development but Python is my language to go
-- 🌱 I’m currently learning ....
+- 🌱 I’m currently focusing to master the art of web application development
 - 📫 KarolGala27@gmail.com

 <!---